 After years of making close copies of these famous instruments I felt it was time to evolve and use all of this knowledge to express myself and create my own models.

 Working towards a recognizable style is very important to me.
-This is where the violin becomes more than a musical instrument and becomes a piece of art that reflects my ideas and creativity.
+This is where the violin becomes more than a musical instrument it becomes a piece of art that reflects my ideas and creativity.